Maryborough Courthouse: History

 FDG Stanley, the Colonial Architect of Queensland was responsible for the design of the new building.
 Stanley arrived in Queensland in 1861 from Scotland where he trained.
 He was appointed to the Office of the Colonial Architect in 1863 as a clerk of works and in 1872 succeeded Charles Tiffin as the Colonial Architect.
 Prior to being asked to design the Maryborough Courthouse, Stanley was already experienced in the design of large public buildings, although this was early in his prolific career in Queensland.

+The courthouse was constructed for approximately £7345 after Stanley's initial estimation of around £5500.

 Stanley conceived the Maryborough Courthouse as a double-storeyed arcaded pavilion with towers at each corner, sited between Queens Park and the adjacent street.
 The footprint of the building was set well back from Wharf Street providing space for a garden forecourt with Jacaranda trees enhancing the principal entrance.
 Stanley write a memo about his proposal for the Courthouse in September 1875:the design has been arranged so as to place offices of the Department of Roads, Public Lands and Survey on the ground floor as being more readily accessible from the street, and the courts and offices associated therewith on the upper floor as being removed from noise and as being in a better position as regards ventilation.
 The material to be employed is brick on stone foundations faced in cement when not covered by verandahs; the roof to be slated and the internal finishings of a plain substantial character.The necessity of segregating the top and bottom floors caused Stanley to provide two separate stair halls at each end of the pavilion within the two corner towers nearest the park, at the rear of the building, to which access was provided from the north eastern verandah.
 The northern stair gave access for judges and barristers and the eastern stair was provided for prisoners escorted by police and the public.